 There is a 2 1/2 month grace period following the end of the plan year; employees have until March 15 to incur claims for any contributions made during the previous calendar year.

-All requests for reimbursement must be submitted to Benefits Strategies, LLC, the plan administrator, no later than April 15.
+All requests for reimbursement must be submitted to Sentinel Benefits, the plan administrator, no later than June 30, 2018.
 This includes claims for expenses incurred during the grace period.
-The April 15 deadline means if mailed, claims must be postmarked by that date, and if faxed, the fax received at Benefit Strategies.
+The June 30, 2018 deadline means if mailed, claims must be postmarked by that date.
+If faxed or emailed, claims must be received prior to midnight.

 This summary is for informational purposes only and does not constitute a legal contract.
 In cases where disputes occur, the Plan Document will be the ruling and binding instrument.